Marine One: Marine Corps contract revival

+Final contract award

 By August 2013, all interested companies, including Northrop Grumman–AgustaWestland and Bell–Boeing, had withdrawn from the VXX bidding, except Sikorsky Aircraft.
 Sikorsky had partnered with Lockheed Martin, and said it intended to use the S-92 as the base aircraft.
 A new deadline in 2020 was established for the 23-helicopter fleet to be in operation.
-On 7 May 2014, the Navy awarded Sikorsky Aircraft a $1.24 billion contract to build six presidential helicopters, designated Sikorsky VH-92.
-A fleet of 21 helicopters is expected to be in service by 2023.
+In May 2014, the Navy awarded Sikorsky Aircraft a $1.2 billion contract to build 6 presidential helicopters, designated Sikorsky VH-92.
+A fleet of 21 helicopters was expected to be in service by 2023.
+A VH-92 made its inaugural flight as Marine One on the afternoon of 19 August 2024, when President Joe Biden rode from Chicago's O'Hare International Airport to Soldier Field en route to the 2024 Democratic National Convention.

 Current operations

 Marine One is the preferred alternative to motorcades, which can be expensive and logistically difficult.
-The controlled environment of a helicopter is also considered to add a safety factor.
-The HMX-1 fleet is also used to transport senior Cabinet staff and foreign dignitaries.
+The controlled environment of a helicopter is considered an added safety factor.
+The HMX-1 fleet is also used to transport senior cabinet staff and foreign dignitaries.
 HMX-1 operates 35 helicopters of four different types as of 2009.

 More than 800 Marines supervise the operation of the Marine One fleet, which is based in MCAF Quantico, Virginia, with an additional operating location at Naval Support Facility Anacostia in the District of Columbia, but is more often seen in action on the South Lawn of the White House or at Joint Base Andrews Naval Air Facility in Maryland.
 At Andrews, the helicopter is sometimes used to connect to Air Force One for longer journeys.
 Marine One is met on the ground by at least one Marine in full dress uniform (most often two, with one acting as an armed guard).
 According to a story told by Bruce Babbitt, President Clinton, in his final days of office, while flying over and landing in a remote area near the Grand Canyon, found a Marine waiting on the rock ready to salute him.
 Marine aviators flying Marine One do not wear regular flight suits during flights, but rather the Marine Blue Dress Charlie uniform.

+At a presidential inauguration, the Marines offer the outgoing president a final flight from the Capitol to Joint Base Andrews.
+This flight is customarily, though somewhat confusingly, called Executive One.